Suspect in doctor's murder worked in law enforcement

-HOUSTON, Texas (KTRK) --A manhunt continues for the suspect accused of killing a Houston doctor.
+HOUSTON, Texas (KTRK) --As a manhunt continues for the suspect accused of killing a Houston doctor, those who knew him are sharing their disbelief.

-Authorities believe Joseph James Pappas's motive for gunning down Dr. Mark Hausknecht was over a 20-year-old grudge involving Pappas' mother.
+Authorities believe Joseph James Pappas' motive for gunning down Dr. Mark Hausknecht was over a 20-year-old grudge involving Pappas' mother.

-As the search continues for the 62-year-old suspect, law enforcement have released new details about him.
-Pappas was in law enforcement for 30 years, including being a peace officer for two different constables' offices, and most recently serving as a reserve officer.
+"Great guy, nice, friendly with everyone.
+Never heard a negative, or ugly word out of his mouth," said Marc Johnson, a firearms instructor who met Pappas decades ago at a local shooting range.
+Over the years, they would meet up at various ranges and shoot, then grab dinner.

 RELATED: Joseph Pappas: What we know about Dr. Mark Hausknecht's suspected killer